rttnbrgr/turbo-ds/README.md

 #### Best Practices

 - **Be Concise**: Summarize the work in a few words.
-- **Use Imperative Mood**: Example: "add feature" instead of "added feature."
+- **Use Imperative Mood**: Example: "adds feature" instead of "added feature."
 - **Commit Regularly**: Make small, logical commits.

 ### 4. **Open a Pull Request (PR)**